TAMPA BAY MASTERS BASKETBALL RULES, ETC.

 How does the Tie Breaker System work for advancing?

 Quite often there will be ties in your bracket based on the win - loss records.
 In order to determine advancement, the following system will be used:

-Rarely will the tie breaker determination go beyond item 3 - Points
+Rarely will the tie breaker determination go beyond bullet 3 - Points

 It is important for Team Organizers to track your point total throughout the weekend.

 Jerseys - Each team must have a light and a dark jersey for each player with regulation basketball numbers on either the front or back (both preferred).
 A reversible jersey is acceptable.
 All jerseys must be of the same color and style.

 Shorts - Each team must wear shorts of the same color and style.
 For example if you select red shorts with a white stripe, all players must have red shorts with a white stripe.
 Experience shows that a solid color short; black, red, white, blue etc. is the easiest to manage.